JamesCWeber/PWC-Power-BI-Project-Part-2-Customer-Churn-Dashboard/README.md

 The below image is a screenshot of the Customer Churn Dashboard that only include customers who have churned.
 ![Customer Churn Dashboard with only churned customers.](Churn_Dashboard_Churned_Customers.png)

+* PhoneNow has a churn rate of 26.54%.
+An ideal percentage for churn is 5% to 7%.
+* The cost of churned customers is approximately $140,000.
+* 73.54% of Tech Tickets were submitted by customers who have churned.
+This indicates that customers who have left PhoneNow tend to experience technical difficulties.
+* The likelihood of churn decreases the longer a customer stays in business with PhoneNow.
+Over half of customers who have churned left PhoneNow within a year.
+* Nearly half of churned customers pay using electronic checks.
+Perhaps some of the technical issues involve difficulty in paying bills?
+* 88.55% of churned customers pay their bills monthly.
+* Customers who have churned have a higher tendency to use PhoneNow's streaming TV and movie services.
+However, they have a lower tendency to use PhoneNow's various support services such as online security, online backup, device protection, and tech support services.
+Customer's lack of interest in PhoneNow's support services may contribute to the tech issues that they face.
+* Compared to PhoneNow's total customer base, churned customers have a higher percentage of being seniors, with no partners or dependants.

+# Conclusions and Recommendations
+* Based on the data, it seems that tech issues are a major factor in customers deciding to leave PhoneNow.
+* To help mitigate tech issues, PhoneNow could market the benefits of their support services or bundle their support services with their phone and streaming services.
+* An investigations is needed to determine if there are any issues with PhoneNow's monthly electronic payment system or if there is a way to improve the system.
+* To help convince customers to stay in business with PhoneNow for a year, special deals and promotions could be offered to new customers for their first year.
+New customers who sign up for PhoneNow's streaming service could have free tech support for their first year.